 Montréal neighbourhood: Discover Old Montréal

-From the bottom to the top!
+From the depths to the skies!

 The Pointe-à-Callière Archaeology and History Complex marks the spot where Montréal was founded in 1642 and houses a plethora of artefacts from throughout the city’s early history.
 The museum also offers a rare opportunity to head underground to the city’s foundational roots via the Memory Collector, a cutting-edge visual and sound experience in the neighbourhood’s old river-routing sewer system.

 And if you want to get up close and personal with the the St. Lawrence’s rushing waters without getting your feet wet, the Montréal Science Centre on King Edward Quay offers great views over the waters and creative programming and exhibitions to keep you learning and dry.
+Thrill seekers won’t want to miss the ultimate experiences of the MTL Zipline and Montréal Bungee, Canada’s highest bungee drop from a height of 210-feet.
+Both are perched over the Old Port’s quays, but can also easily be found by just following the joyful screams of those brave enough to take a ride!

 Let’s get artsy!

-Explore Montréal’s rich Indigenous history at Ashukan Cultural Space gallery and boutique and take a further look at artisanal creations at Heritage GalleryIndianicaGalerie d'art Images Boréales, and Galerie Le Chariot.
+Explore Montréal’s rich Indigenous history at the Sacred Fire Productions Cultural Space's galleries (and their online boutique Ashukan 2.0) and artisanal creations at Heritage Gallery, Galerie d'art Images Boréales and Galerie Le Chariot.

 Transformation in light

-Housed in the Palais des congrès de Montréal, OASIS Immersion is Canada’s largest immersive destination with regularly changing themed exhibitions that offer a complete head to toe sensory experience.
+Housed in the Palais des congrès de Montréal, OASIS immersion is Canada’s largest immersive destination with regularly changing themed exhibitions that offer a complete head-to-toe sensory experience.
 There’s so much to take in, we’d suggest booking a second ticket for another look.

 Time for a cuppa